mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:60%">
     <h5 align="center">
-    Fig.XX - 3D model absolute Stokes normal flow on the interface as a function of CSF-width.
+    Fig.17 - 3D model absolute Stokes normal flow on the interface as a function of CSF-width.
 For these simulations we used a 3D geomtry with outer arc lengths (100, 30) mm, resolution lc = 2 mm and otherwise following the equliviants of the 2D default default geometry.
 The complete data is available in the folder data_3D/txt_files/us_nflow.txt.
     </h5>
 </p>

-From the results in figure $(XX)$ we see a similar trend of decreasing normal flow with width as seen for the 2D model.
-However, 3 of the data point stands out from this trend around 2-3 mm stokes width, which we have no current good explanations for.
+From the results in figure $(17)$ we see a similar trend of decreasing normal flow with width as seen for the 2D model.
+However, three of the data point stands out from this trend around in the interval around 2-3 mm stokes width.
+We do not have any good explantions for the time being, since it happens for widths above the tpyical length we choose to ignore it for now.
+At a width of  $1.45 \ \text{mm}$ the normal flow reads roughly 0.006 mm/s.
+Since the results showed some quite high velocites on the corners of this model we can not really use the maximum flow velocity as a reference this time.
+Instead we calculate the absolute flow magnitude along the interface as

+$$
+    \sqrt{\int (u_S \cdot u_S) \ d\Gamma}
+$$

+which gives approximately 0.08 mm/s giving a a reletive deviation of 7.5 %.
+Thus we start to get some higher deviation percentages that could be signs that the 3D case is a bit more challenging regarding the prsopects for dimension reduction than that of the 2D case.